 Kunsthalle3000 is an institution as intervention in public space.
 After being located in a park in Vienna for 3 months, it has moved to Johannesburg.
-There a field defined by missing cobblestones becomes the host for situations by various artists.
+There a field defined by missing cobblestones became the new host for situations by various artists.
 Kunsthalle3000 will continue next year early summer.

 I want to become a millionaire